 View usage statistics

-Usage statistics help you track to see how your Q&A community is growing over time.
+Usage statistics help you track how your Q&A community is growing over time.
 It will take a couple of weeks to gather enough data to report on - giving you plenty of time to start seeding some questions, creating topics and identifying experts.

 Basic stats appear on the Questions dashboard, or you can choose the Statistics tab to see more, including a graph of questions, answers and comments per week.